 Welcome to the official Isle of Iona website.
 This site was created on behalf of the island's Community Council, and we hope that you will find it useful and informative.

 Iona has been a place of welcome and hospitality for centuries.
-The COVID-19 pandemic has brought many challenges but we are looking forward to being able to offer that welcome and hospitality again when it is safe to do so.
+The COVID-19 pandemic has brought many challenges but as restrictions ease we are delighted to be able to offer that welcome and hospitality again.
 Travel in the time of Coronavirus will involve a lot of trust and responsibility on all sides.
 We expect visitors will want to know what new measures businesses here are implementing so that they can feel confident, relaxed and enjoy their time here.
 We also hope that visitors will play their part by respecting and following guidance and regulations.
 This will help our community to feel confident and relaxed about being a welcoming place once again.

 We ask all visitors to familiarise themselves with and strictly follow Scottish Government guidance and regulations.
 We particularly ask prospective visitors to keep up to date with restrictions on travel and with guidance on meeting other households and sharing accommodation.

 Visitors and residents are all expected to follow hygiene and physicial distancing rules - including keeping 2 metres distance from others, hand and cough hygiene, and mandatory use of face coverings on public transport, and in our shops.

 Anyone who develops symptoms should self-isolate immediately and get a test as soon as possible.
 More information on how to access a test on Iona is available here.

 Please check this page for further details on current guidance, regulations and expected behaviour, and then this page for further details on the services and facilities which will be available to visitors.